biolink/biolinkml/tests/test_biolink_model/source/markdown/index.md

        * [predisposes](predisposes.md) - holds between two entities where exposure to one entity increases the chance of developing the other
        * [prevents](prevents.md) - holds between an entity whose application or use reduces the likelihood of a potential outcome.
 Typically used to associate a chemical substance, exposure, activity, or medical intervention that can prevent the onset a disease or phenotypic feature.
     * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
-       * [co-localizes with](co-localizes_with.md) - holds between two entities that are observed to be located in the same place.
+       * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
        * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population
        * [in complex with](in_complex_with.md) - holds between two genes or gene products that are part of (or code for products that are part of) in the same macromolecular complex
        * [in pathway with](in_pathway_with.md) - holds between two genes or gene products that are part of in the same biological pathway